mail us | mail this page

 The DOT in a Zone File

-Sometimes you need it sometimes you don't.
+Sometimes you need it, sometimes you don't.
 At first glance, and even at the fourth glance, it seems confusing.

 It is not.
 The rule is simple and we call it the ORIGIN substitution rule.

 If there is a dot at the end of a name in a resource record or directive, the name is qualified and if it contains the whole name including the host then it is a Fully Qualified Domain Name - FQDN.
-In this case the the name as it appears in the RR is used unchanged.
+In this case the name as it appears in the RR is used unchanged.

-If there is NO dot at the end of the name (a.k.a. label in DNS jargon), the name is unqualified and DNS software adds the value of the last or only $ORIGIN directive.
+If there is NO dot at the end of the name (a.k.a. label(s) in DNS jargon), the name is unqualified and DNS software adds the value of the last or only $ORIGIN directive.
+Unqualified names can appear on left-hand names, right-hand names or both.
 In the absence of an $ORIGIN directive the zone name from the named.conf file for this zone is used to synthesize an $ORIGIN directive.
 The fragment below illustrates this using A records and CNAME records.

 ; zone file fragment for example.com